Surgical / Vaginal Mesh

 - Boston Scientific Arise, Pinnacle, Advantage Fit, Lynx, Obtryx, Prefyx PPS and Solyx

-If you or a loved one have been injured, or suspect that you may have complications linked to pelvic organ prolapse and/or stress urinary incontinence surgery or the placement of a transvaginal mesh product, please contact Clark, Hunt, Ahern & Embry immediately to schedule a free initial consultation with our Cambridge, Massachusetts vaginal mesh lawyers.
+If you or a loved one have been injured, or suspect that you may have complications linked to pelvic organ prolapse and/or stress urinary incontinence surgery or the placement of a transvaginal mesh product, please contact Gregg, Hunt, Ahern & Embry immediately to schedule a free initial consultation with our Cambridge, Massachusetts vaginal mesh lawyers.
 Call 617-494-1920.
 We are sensitive to the needs and concerns of those suffering from the complications of such surgery and you may be entitled to compensation for your injuries.
 We can help.

 We take injury cases on a contingency basis, charging no fee until we recover damages on your behalf.